temez26/csv-parser-api/README.md

-Here is the translation in English: This is Node.js server-side code that uses the Express.js framework for handling HTTP requests.
+This is Node.js server-side code that uses the Express.js framework for handling HTTP requests.
 The purpose of the code is to serve data from a CSV file as an API.

 The code first imports the required dependencies - express, csv-parser, fs and cors - using the require function.